hillarykoch/powerTCR/README.md

 ## Installation

-Install and load this package from Bioconductor by typing in R
+Install and load this package from GitHub by typing in R

 ```{r}
 library(devtools)